 Welcome to the office of Student Academic Support and Retention at the University of North Carolina at Pembroke.
 This office unites under one roof the services that undergraduate students might need to help them achieve academic success.
 All SASR offices are located in the D.F.
 Lowry Building, just north of the water feature, or in Jacobs Hall, to the east.
 We invite you to visit both buildings to see what our services have to offer you.
 We are dedicated to enhancing student success, and we would love to see you!

 Are you a student with a disability who needs to find out about academic accommodations?
-Visit the Disability Support Services office in D.F.
+Visit the Accessibility Resource Center office in D.F.
 Lowry 107.

 Are you an undecided student who needs academic advising?
 Visit the Advising Center, in D.F.
 Lowry 301.
 Undergraduates at any level or in any major can view the Degree Path for their major online.

 Are you an undergraduate student who needs help with a difficult class?
-Request tutoring from the Center for Academic Excellence, or visit the TRIO offices in Jacobs Suite A to see if you are eligible for their services.
+Request tutoring from the Academic Support Center, or visit the TRIO offices in Jacobs Suite A to see if you are eligible for their services.

 Are you a student who would like to brush up on academic skills like time management?
 Investigate the Academic Resource Mentoring program, in D.F.
 Lowry 131, which provides group workshops and individual appointments with peer mentors.